michaelcpuckett/sw-app-router/README.md

 # Service Worker with App Router Starter

-This project is a multi-page web application (MPA) that runs entirely in a service worker context, demonstrating how to serve dynamically generated HTML.
+This is a boilerplate for a multi-page web application (MPA) that runs entirely in a service worker context, demonstrating how to serve dynamically generated HTML.

 ## Features